Ragnaroek/mithril/README.md

 I have no idea why, although the same data as the reference implemenation xmr-stak-cpu are submitted :)

 I am currently setting up my own local pool with node-cryptonote-pool to debug share submission in more detail.

+# help wanted

+The goal of this project is to build a `pure` Rust monero miner implementation.
+Currently the Skein and JH hash functions are used as FFI C-Bindings, because there is not Rust implementation available (or I have not found any).
+A pure Skein or JH Rust implentation would be very welcomed.
+Notify me if you did implement one of these hashing functions and I will gladly use them in mithril!